 However, a charge doesn’t mean you’ll be convicted.
 Your money laundering attorney will do everything to help you avoid spending a significant part of your life behind bars.

-Contact Harrison, Hart & Davis, LLC to retain an assertive legal advocate focusing on federal and white-collar crimes.
+Contact Harrison & Hart, LLC to retain an assertive legal advocate focusing on federal and white-collar crimes.
 Schedule your confidential consultation today and learn more about your potential defense options.

 Money Laundering: Laws & Penalties